miztiik/serverless-machine-learning-api/README.md

 ## 📌 Who is using this

-This repository aims to teach api best practices to new developers, Solution Architects & Ops Engineers in AWS.
+This repository aims to teach how to use persistent storage with serverless microservices running on AWS Lambda to new developers, Solution Architects & Ops Engineers in AWS.
 Based on that knowledge these Udemy [course #1][103], [course #2][102] helps you build complete architecture in AWS.

 ### 💡 Help/Suggestions or 🐛 Bugs